 - Create or redesign your site with Responsive Web Design

-Mobile website or m-dot website is quite popular method.
-Mobile website is defined as a separate website version that has been developed to work on a mobile device and its browser.
+The Mobile web or M-dot website is a quite popular method.
+The mobile website is defined as a separate website version that has been developed to work on a mobile device and its browser.
 The mobile version has been designed to accommodate the smaller handheld displays and touchscreen of mobile devices.
-But the dead point of this method is we need to put “m.” in front of a domain name (For example: m.yoursite.com).
-One more weakness point, this method brings some problems about SEO like duplicate content, and website owners need to running and maintaining 2 separate websites at the same time.
+But the dead point of this method is we need to put “m.” in front of a domain name (For example m.yoursite.com).
+One more weakness point, this method brings some problems with SEO like duplicate content, and website owners need to running and maintaining 2 separate websites at the same time.

 Responsive web design

 Responsive websites are becoming more and more popular.
-Different with m-dot website, responsive website has only web version with all content but it will automatically resize it to fit the specs of the particular device or screen on which it displays.
+Different from the M-dot website, a responsive website has only a web version with all content but it will automatically resize it to fit the specs of the particular device or screen on which it displays.
 It means that the end users will have a consistent experience on every device (desktop, smartphone, tablet, etc…).
-In this way, responsive web design offers a handy-dandy design solution to our cross-device conundrum.
+In this way, a responsive web design offers a handy-dandy design solution to our cross-device conundrum.

-While mobile website and RWD are popular mobile optimization solutions, there are many brands have found success with another way: mobile apps.
-Today, we have 3 main types of mobile applications: native apps, mobile web apps and hybrid mobile apps:
+While the mobile website and RWD are popular mobile optimization solutions, there are many brands have found success in another way: mobile apps.
+Today, we have 3 main types of mobile applications: native apps, mobile web apps, and hybrid mobile apps:

 - Native Mobile Apps: they are the native apps on mobile that don’t need to be connected to the Internet to be used.
 We can found them on popular app marketplaces like Apple’s App Store and Google Play.
 These applications have superior performance and great user experience but they require the greater time and development resources to create and maintain them.